 \end{proof}

-\begin{rmk}[{\textbf{Transcendental and algebraic part of the Deligne-Beilinson cohomology}}] Let $X$ be a smooth projective surface over $\Rbb$.
-By \eqref{2.1.8}, we can define the algebraic and transcendental part of the Deligne-Beilinson cohomology of $X$ as follows
+\begin{rmk}[{\textbf{Transcendental and algebraic parts of Deligne-Beilinson cohomology}}] Let $X$ be a smooth projective surface over $\Rbb$.
+By \eqref{2.1.8}, we can define the algebraic and transcendental parts of the Deligne-Beilinson cohomology of $X$ as follows

 and